adonisjs/v5-docs/content/guides/views/rendering.md

-You can render views by importing the `View` module as shown below.

-The `renderAsync` method accepts the template path relative from the `views` directory and the data object to pass to the template and always returns a string value.
+You can render views calling the `View.renderAsync` method.
+The method accepts the template path relative from the `views` directory and the data object to pass to the template and always returns a string value.

 ```ts
 import View from '@ioc:Adonis/Core/View'